Well About me!

 of all time.

-Ksenia has won more group wins and placements than any azawakh in AKC history.
+Ksenia has had more group wins and placements than any Azawakh in AKC history.

 Ten years ago, I met the love of my life, Aslaam, who was deathly afraid of dogs.
 When I say afraid, I mean he would run from the front door to my bedroom to not interact with any.
 Today, he is handling successfully in my opinion the two hardest breeds of dogs to show, Azawakh and Standard Poodles.
 He talked me into buying him his first dog, our Standard Poodle named Aladdin and it’s been love at first sight for all of us since.
 And yes, we even changed our logo from Domiko Sighthounds to Domiko Kennel as a result of Aladdin and more anticipated Standard Poodles in our future.
 Aslaam bonded from the moment Seydou arrived into the US with him.
 Seydou, under Aslaam’s handling, finished his AKC Champion and Grand Champion titles before he was 2 years of age as well as being the #2 Owner/Handled Azawakh in the United States in 2022.
 He also finished Aladdin’s AKC Champion title just after his first birthday.